Ozer-Security/Yami-Api-Client/README.md

 pip install -r requirements.txt
 ```
 ## Authentication
-Tha Yami authentication require a domain and an ecdsa private key.
+Tha Yami authentication require a domain and a JWT token signed by ecdsa private key. *THE PRIVATE KEY IS USED ONLY LOCALY AND NOT SENT TO THE SERVER*
 These value can be passed in the command line.
 If they are missing from the command line, they will be prompted.

 Command line example: